UK’s Johnson in quarantine but declares himself fit, working

 “The prime minister is following exactly the same rules as every other person in the country,” Hancock told BBC Radio.

-Hancock also brushed aside suggestions that Downing Street is not following the advice it preaches as pictures emerged of Johnson with Anderson posing for a photograph seemingly less than two meters (6 1/2 feet) apart.
+Hancock also brushed aside suggestions that Downing Street is not following the advice it preaches as pictures emerged of Johnson and Anderson posing for a photograph seemingly less than two meters (6 1/2 feet) apart and without face coverings.
+In the early days of the pandemic in the spring, many in the heart of government contracted the virus, including Hancock.

-“The critical thing is that when somebody gets coronavirus, the turnaround of the system is rapid,” Hancock said.

 Danny Altmann, professor of immunology at Imperial College London, said the self-isolation rules “probably are sensible.”